Lamine005/Lamine005/README.md

 - 🌐 I'm a passionate Mobile and Web Developer.
 - 🌱 Currently, I'm deepening my skills in JavaScript, React, Java, and Swift.
 - 💡 I'm interested in all things web, mobile, and software development.
+-  🚀 I'm actively seeking employment or an internship leading to a job by January 22, 2024.

 ## Collaboration and Learning 💞️